 Kanban Inventory Management: what it is and how it works

-Kanban inventory management (or simply Kanban) is a production management method developed by Taiichi Ohno, the industrial engineer responsible for revolutionizing Toyota’s production system.
-This method led the Japanese company from crisis into becoming a global automotive leader.
+Kanban material management (or simply Kanban) is a production management method developed by Taiichi Ohno, the industrial engineer who revolutionized the Toyota Production System and helped turn the Japanese car manufacturer into the industry leader we all know today.

 • Production Kanban, to manage material flow between production phase, preventing overproduction and ensuring that workstations are supplied just in time